thoughtspot/ts-chart-sdk/README.md

 # ThoughtSpot Charts SDK <br/>

 ThoughtSpot Charts SDK allows developers to integrate custom charts into ThoughtSpot.
-Developers can use this SDK to create custom charts in Javascript using charting libraries such as HighCharts and upload them to ThoughtSpot.
+Developers can create custom charts in Javascript using charting libraries such as HighCharts and upload them to ThoughtSpot.

 # Get started
-This tutorial demonstrates how to create a Gantt chart demo using HighCharts.
+This tutorial demonstrates how to create a Gantt chart using HighCharts.
 <insert links and fiddle links above>

 <Should node.js and npm installation be added as prereq?
 Any specific versions to consider?>

 ## Prerequisites
-Before you begin, check the following requirements:
+Before you begin, check for the following requirements:

 * Access to a ThoughtSpot Cloud application instance
 * A Development Environment (IDE) for building custom charts